University of Bologna

 Financial Support

-Merit- and need-based scholarships available.
-Details on university website.
-KALINGAEURO offers guidance.
+Merit- and need-based scholarships available via ER.GO.
+Details on the university's website.
+KALINGAEURO guidance provided.

 Living costs: €700–900/month for a one-bedroom apartment.